 Estimates as high as 80% are cited for the percentage of jobs obtained through networking.
 Why?
 Because your network gains you access to the “hidden job market,” or jobs that never get posted.
 These jobs aren’t posted because they are filled through referrals and references.
 This just means people who work at these companies put forth names of others, from their network, they think would be a good fit.
 Hiring Managers then talk directly to these people, rather than review the applications of those they don’t know.

-When you truly build a mutually beneficial relationship with someone, they get to know you, what drives you, and where you’re trying to go, they have the potential to be really helpful both personally and professionally.
+When you truly build a mutually beneficial relationship with someone and they get to know you, what drives you, and where you’re trying to go, they have the potential to be really helpful both personally and professionally.

 CONDUCTING AN INFORMATIONAL INTERVIEW